 - The impact the injury might have on the plaintiff’s life

-Data analysis, combined with the lawyer’s experience in dealing with such cases can help in determining an estimate and offering a settlement based on that.
+Data analysis, combined with experience in dealing with such cases can help determine a settlement.
 The liability factor should also be considered to come up with a possible amount that the jury may award.
-In the end, having a fair idea about the kind of money that their clients may have to cough up after a trial will enable legal professionals to come up with a reasonable settlement figure.